petersulyok/smfc/README.md

 ## 14. FAQ

 ### Q: My fans are spinning up and loud.
 What is wrong?
-Most probably the rotation speed of the fans went above or below of a threshold value You can check the current fan rotation speeds:
+Most probably the rotational speed of the fans went above or below of a threshold value You can check the current fan rotational speeds:

 	ipmitool sdr